Prohousing Designation Program

 1. Board of Supervisors Hearing – Tuesday, April 28, 2026, at 10:30 a.m.

-The Board of Supervisors will consider adoption of a Resolution authorizing the County to apply for and participate in the State Prohousing Designation Program.
+On April 28, 2026, the Ventura County Board of Supervisors adopted a Resolution authorizing the County to apply for and participate in the State Prohousing Designation Program.

-Following Board authorization, the County will initiate a 30-day diligent public participation process.
-During this time, the draft Prohousing Designation Application will be available for public review and comment.
+Following Board authorization, the County is conducting a 30-day diligent public participation process.
+During this time, the Draft Prohousing Designation Application will be available for public review and comment.

 Prohousing Designation and its Benefits